Miranda Hart’s 3 ways to make a conscious effort to keep positive

 But after heeding some sage advice she’s trying to be more honest with herself and to her fans too.
 “Someone told me, ‘Don’t compare your insides to someone’s insides’,” she explains.
 “If you are feeling fragile and stressed and think you look awful and look at someone trim, rich or famous – you don’t know what’s going on inside them.
 We should stop projecting we have this amazing life.
 Instead, we should share kindness.”

-…but knows it’s sometimes hard to see the bright side
+3. Accepting sometimes it’s hard to see the bright side

 While her positive outlook is effective most of the time, Miranda knows that life is not all roses at any age.
 Having experienced anxiety, panic attacks and agoraphobia, Miranda is respectful of her mental and emotional health.
 She has in the past cancelled jobs when life is too overwhelming and she needed to take some time to help herself.
 “When a low mood sinks in, you find yourself almost reveling in the awful world news and feeling self-pityingly about the tiniest things,” she says.
 “It’s easy to spiral into seeing just the negative around us and then simply not smiling.
 I think we all have days when we just want to hole up, cancel friends and cocoon in a duvet.”

 But, she has learnt to give herself the time she needs and also strategies for making herself feel better.
 Miranda has accepted she’s not a natural optimist – and that’s ok as she realises it!
 “There’s a lot of talk about comedians being depressed and I think, in many cases, it’s absolutely true,” she says.
 “I definitely have that side to my personality – naturally my glass is half-empty, so I make a conscious effort to keep the positive attitude going.”